susfungit/compare-llms/README.md

 This is a Streamlit web application that allows you to compare responses from multiple large language models (LLMs) side by side.
 Enter a prompt, select which models to compare, and view their responses in a visually organized way.

 ## Features
-- Compare responses from OpenAI GPT, Anthropic Claude, Google Gemini, and xAI Grok models.
+- Compare responses from OpenAI GPT, Anthropic Claude, Google Gemini (via the latest google-genai SDK), and xAI Grok models.
 - Select which models to include in the comparison.
 - View all responses in a clean, boxed, side-by-side layout.
 - **Easily add or remove models by editing `models_config.json`.**